 Parents, pupils and staff are reminded that the national average for attendance is around 95%.
 Any attendance falling below this figure is a cause for concern.
-The DfE considers that any absence falling below 10% must be treated as persistent absence (reduced from 15% since September 2015).
+The DfE considers that any absence falling below 10% must be treated as persistent absence).